dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/_index.md

 title: "Supported external bindings"
 linkTitle: "Supported bindings"
 weight: 200
-description: List of all the supported external bindings that can interface with Dapr
+description: The supported external bindings that interface with Dapr
 no_list: true
 ---